Take Control of Your Finances: Tracking Your Spending Made Easy

 Step 3: Analyse Your Spending

-Analysing your spending will provide you clarity on what adjustments you may need to make in your financial journey.
-Look for patterns and identify any areas where you consistently go over budget, as these will be key areas for improvement.
+Analysing your spending provides clarity on what adjustments you may need to make in your financial journey.
+Look for patterns and identify areas where you consistently overspend.
+These are key areas for improvement.

 Return to the “Summary” tab to compare your budget with your actual spending.